 How can you best prepare for the Language Sprint?

 - Enter the event: Sounds obvious.
 Of course you have to enter.
 But don’t leave it to the last minute!
-The Lingoda Language Sprint, like any popular sporting event has a limited number of places.
-If you don’t want to miss out, or end up on the waiting list, makes sure you secure your place now.
+The Lingoda Language Sprint, like any popular sporting event, has a limited number of places.
+But worry not, there is always a waiting list!

 - Choose a schedule: Any runner will tell you that choosing a training schedule that matches your experience is critical.
 So it is with learning a language.
 Lingoda makes it easy to pick classes that match your language level.